Mila Kunis is well aware that she's #blessed.

 So they borrowed a concept straight from the shared plot of their perspective movies.
 Both Kunis (who paired off with Justin Timberlake in 2011's Friends With Benefits) and Kutcher (he and Natalie Portman teamed up for No Strings Attached that same year) thought they could manage a feelings-free fling.

 "If we just paid attention to these movies, we should know that s--t like this does not work out in real life," Kunis admitted to Stern.
 "Well, we clearly didn't pay attention."

 Instead they, perhaps naively, felt they would be the ones to beat the odds and stick to their pact.

 "We did exactly as those movies foretold," Kunis described to Corden.
 "Like, we literally shook hands, we're like, 'We're going to have fun because we're both single and young.'"

 That plan lasted for all of 12 weeks until, they both realized their arrangement actually wasn't that fun because they were petrified of losing the other person.
 And maybe that meant they should consider becoming exclusive?

 Or as Kunis succinctly put it, "Three months later we're living together.
 Six months later we're, like, married and have a kid.
 Like, literally, we clearly did not watch the end of either one of our movies."

-The twosome added son Dimitri 17 months later and settled into a routine of outings to Dodgers games and Bachelor date nights at their family friendly Beverly Hills enclave.
+The twosome added son Dimitri 17 months later and settled into a routine of outings to Dodgers game, Bachelor date nights at their family friendly Beverly Hills enclave and annual weekends at Stagecoach.
 (The successful duo also own a $10 million beach house near Santa Barbara on the California coast.)